pauba96/qbpy/readme.md

 }
 ```

 The python implementation was done at MIT Media Lab camera culture group in cooperation with Fraunhofer IOSB.
-Supported by FIM program.
+Supported by Fraunhofer International Mobility program.